berkeley-cs61as/markdown-courseware/README.md

 # markdown-courseware

 Welcome!
-This repository contains the Markdown files that make up the CS 61AS course website and textbook.
+This repository contains the Markdown files that make up the CS 61AS course textbook.

 If you need a refresher on Markdown, see [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).